Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV

 Discontinuation of antiretroviral therapy (ART) may result in viral rebound, immune decompensation, and clinical progression.1-5 Thus, planned interruptions of ART are not generally recommended.
 However, unplanned interruption of ART may occur under certain circumstances as discussed below.

 Short-Term Therapy Interruptions

-Unanticipated Need for Short-Term Interruption
+Unanticipated Short-Term Therapy Interruption

-When a patient experiences a severe or life-threatening toxicity or unexpected inability to take oral medications—all components of the drug regimen should be stopped simultaneously, regardless of drug half-life.
+- All components of the drug regimen should be stopped simultaneously, regardless of drug half-life.

-When all regimen components have similar half-lives and do not require food for proper absorption—all drugs may be given with a sip of water, if allowed; otherwise, all drugs should be stopped simultaneously.
+- All drugs may be given with a sip of water, if allowed; otherwise, all drugs should be stopped simultaneously.
 All discontinued regimen components should be restarted simultaneously.

-When all regimen components have similar half-lives and require food for adequate absorption, and the patient cannot take anything by mouth for a sustained period of time—temporary discontinuation of all drug components is indicated.
+- Temporary discontinuation of all drug components is indicated.
 The regimen should be restarted as soon as the patient can resume oral intake.

 Planned Long-Term Therapy Interruptions

 Planned long-term therapy interruptions are not recommended outside of controlled clinical trials (AI).
 Several research studies are evaluating approaches to a functional (virological control in the absence of therapy) or sterilizing (virus eradication) cure of HIV infection.
 Currently, the only way to reliably test the effectiveness of these strategies may be to interrupt ART and closely monitor viral rebound over time in the setting of a clinical trial.